zcutlip/pyonepassword/README.md

 - Use of multifactor authentication is highly encouraged for all users, but is not supported via `pyonepassword`
 - If there was a way to perform mutlifactor authentication programatically, this would represent a failure of MFA; one of its main purposes is to capture user intent.
 If `pyonepassword` can automate MFA, so can malicious code.

-Code that was previously relying on initial sign-in support in `pyonepassword`, must now be updated to continue workong.
+Code that was previously relying on initial sign-in support in `pyonepassword`, must now be updated to continue working.
 It is necessary to import a different, deprecated class.
 A one line change should allow existing code to continue working for the time being:

 Change: